-- Forensic Security Assistants shall have the opportunity to apply for bid positions vacancies on their shift.
+- 1. Forensic Security Assistants shall have the opportunity to apply for bid positions vacancies on their shift, with the exception of Transporter positions.
+Transport bids shall take applications to fill the bids from all shifts.
 Bid positions will be identified in Appendix G of this Agreement.
 Bid positions that become vacant will be posted within 21 calendar days from the date of the vacancy (see definition in Section A.1. above) for a period of seven weekdays.
 Vacancies will be filled by one of the three most senior qualified available employees who apply.
-An employee on sick leave for not more than three weeks from the last day of the posting will be considered available. - In utilizing a transfer request to fill a vacant bid position, where three or more eligible employees have requested the position, the Employer will fill the position by selecting one of the three most senior qualified available employees in satisfactory service status.
+An employee on sick leave for not more than three weeks from the last day of the posting will be considered available. - 2.
+In utilizing a transfer request to fill a vacant bid position, where three or more eligible employees have requested the position, the Employer will fill the position by selecting one of the three most senior qualified available employees in satisfactory service status.
 When considering the top three most senior applicants, the Employer will consider the following factors:

-- a.
-Demonstrated special knowledge, skills, or abilities; - b.
+- Demonstrated special knowledge, skills, or abilities; - b.
 Demonstrated ability to follow instructions including security regulations; - c.
 Demonstrated ability to effectively interact with residents and/or the public; and - d.
-Physical ability. - Bid positions will be posted at the Work Location according to Part B, Section A.1.of this Article.
+Physical ability. - 3.
+Bid positions will be posted at the Work Location according to Part B, Section A.1.of this Article.
 Employees in bid positions resulting from this Article will retain such positions until they either: bid to another position; or are removed for the reasons listed in Part E of this Article.